AKSHAYRAMPP/slambench_agx/README.md

 `make slambench APPS=orbslam3,orbslam2`//compiling specific use-cases

+#### Downloading Dataset
+To test a SLAM algorithm you can use a Live camera, or a dataset.
+SLAMBench provides tools to automatically download some of the most popular datasets.
+The file format (*.slam) will then include all the most important information about the dataset, those are **Camera calibration setting**, **initial position of the sensors**, and the **ground truth**.

+As an example to download and generate EuRoC MAV dataset(Machine Hall 1), you can run the following :

+`make datasets/EuRoCMAV/machine_hall/MH_01_easy/MH_01_easy.slam`

+Complete list of the datasets available is provided by the command

+`make datasets`

+#### Algorithms
 SLAMBench currently supports the following algorithms:

 * ORB-SLAM3 [Campos et al, ARXIV'20]: C++ as distributed by https://github.com/UZ-SLAMLab